FKI-HTW/SamplesFromHostileToHospitable/README.md

 To add and label a new button, adapt the following syntax.
 The :number argument in .prepareData relates to the content's position in database.json
 ![Image add new button](./public/assets/readme/newContentButton.png)
 ## Publish
-After making a build you get a /dist folder
+After making a build you get a /dist folder. <br>
 Upload it to any server that supports HTTPS. <br>
 [Netlify](https://app.netlify.com/) is for free.
 ## Contributing